SpritzerPyro/bash-utilities/README.md

 **Option:** `-l`

-Creates a library file with including an example library function and its function comment.
+Creates a library file including an example library function and its function comment.

 Libraries are not executable.